Abiaina/friendly-bassoon/Array/array_overview.md

 ##### Sort

+**Remember when using sort, case matters.** Uppercase before lowercase.
+Cannot sort across types (all the elements need to be the same type).

 - `sorted(a)`: returns a sorted list, copy.
 - `a.sort()`: sort list in place.
 Timsort algorithm _O(n.logn)_ .
 Optional argument `reverse=True`.